JessyVe/Slideshow/README.md

 # Slideshow
 **EDUCATION Repository**

-This Repository acts as a showcase for simple image slideshow providing the following features:
+This Repository acts as a showcase for a simple image slideshow providing the following features:
 - Image sorting
 - Image shuffeling
 - Exclusion of images based on certain criteria